STEPHENS COUNTY, Ga. — A late-night call about a possible prowler on a North Hicks Road porch turned out to be more mischievous than menacing.

 Even so, for “Rocket the Raccoon,” it was likely a night to remember — and for Stephens County deputies, just another unusual call on the job.

-PRESS RELEASE - On Monday, November 3, 2025, the Stephens County Sheriff’s Office was contacted…
+PRESS RELEASE - On Monday, May 4, 2026, Stephens County Sheriff’s Office deputies responded to…